-A correspondent of the Richmond Dispatch, writing from Buckingham Court since the close of the war.
-The causes and results are as follows : About three weeks ago, or more, Mr. Anthony Walton, a wealthy mill owner of this town, arose early in the morning with the alleged intention of visiting his mill and plantation, but suddenly changing his route returned to the house.
-There he found Mr. James Leach (a young lawyer who makes Mr. Walton's house his home during the sessions of court) in the room with his wife.
+The most thrilling and melancholy affair mail: took place here on the 1st instant, that has shocked the feelings of our citizens since the close of the war.
+The causes and results are as follows: About three weeks ago, or more, Mr. Anthony Walton, a wealthy mill owner of route returned to the house.
+There he who makes Mr. Walton's house his home during the sessions of court) in the room with his wife.
 Their position relative to each other was such as to excite suspicion on the part of the hu band, who at once ordered Mr. Leach out of the house, and forced the execution of his mandate at the point of the revolver; after which he called for the carriage, and putting madam in, sent her to her mother.
-Nothing further of interest transpired in the case except that a bill of divorce was filed by Mr. Walton, until last Saturday, when Leach again ro le into town.
+Nothing further of interest transpired in the case except that a bill of divorce was filed by Mr. Walton, until last Saturday, when Leach again role into town.